desmos-labs/desmos/x/reactions/spec/04-messages.md

 https://github.com/desmos-labs/desmos/blob/020cf82788b667924d0f71f9d8f1fd87efa5b340/proto/desmos/reactions/v1/msgs.proto#L161-L176
 ```

-The message is expected to fail if any of the following situations occur:
+It's expected to fail if:
-* The subspace associated with the registered reaction does not exist;
+* the subspace does not exist;
-* The registered reaction does not exist;
+* the registered reaction does not exist;
-* The user has no permission to manage registered reactions.
+* the user has no permission to manage registered reactions.

 ## Msg/SetReactionsParams